 With Conversation Analytics, you can evolve your tactics based on real data from your customers.
 Being able to identify the finer points of conversation quickly and easily using call categorisation gives you the context and nuance that can be difficult to track when you’re handling high volumes of calls.

-When you put Conversation Analytics and Agent ID together, you can gain actionable insights in to how engaging the calls coming in, and going out, of your contact centre are.
-Uncover the best calls to use for training, rapidly upskill your teams and decrease average handling time, all while increasing conversion rates and ensuring that your customers are truly satisfied.
+Conversation Analytics enables you to get actionable insights into how engaging the calls coming in, and going out, of your contact centre are.
+Uncover the best calls to use for training, rapidly upskill your teams and decrease average handling time, all while increasing conversion rates and ensuring your customers are truly satisfied.